MDAnalysis/UGM2023/hackathon/mdakits/README.md

-If you’ve ever performed (or want to perform) any analysis/trajectory manipulation with MDAnalysis that is not already directly implemented, chances are that others will, too and could benefit from the creation of an MDAKit!
+If you’ve ever performed (or want to perform) any analysis/trajectory manipulation with MDAnalysis that is not already directly implemented, chances are that others will too, and could benefit from the creation of an MDAKit!

 If you already have code for this - awesome!
 You can jump right into